British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

       ## Resignation of Officials

-183. The Premier or a member of Legislative Assembly who wishes to resign shall declare his or her intention to resign to the Chief Electoral Officer.
+183. (1) A member of Legislative Assembly who wishes to resign shall declare his or her intention to resign to the Chief Electoral Officer.

+      (2) If the Premier wishes to resign, he or she shall declare this intention to the Lieutenant Governor.

 184. A member of Executive Council or judge who wishes to resign shall declare his or her intention to resign to the Premier.
-185. The Chief Electoral Officer shall issue a writ of election for a special election in all cases when the Premier or a member of Legislative Assembly resigns, except if a general election for the vacancy is due in 30 days or less, in which case the Chief Electoral Officer may exercise his or her discretion.
+185. The Chief Electoral Officer shall issue a writ of election for a special election in all cases when a member of Legislative Assembly resigns, except if a general election for the vacancy is reasonably expected within 30 days or fewer, in which case the Chief Electoral Officer may exercise his or her discretion.
-186. When the Premier is out of office, temporarily or otherwise, the individuals provided below shall act as interim Premier with all the powers and duties as Premier until the next election for the Office of the Premier in the order as follows:
+186. When the Premier is out of office, temporarily or otherwise, the individuals provided below shall act as interim Premier with all the powers and duties as Premier until the next appointment for the Office of Premier in the order as follows:

       (a) the Deputy Premier,

-      (b) the Speaker,

-      (c) the Deputy Speaker, and then
+      (b) the Speaker, and then

-      (d) the Lieutenant Governor or a person designated by the Lieutenant Governor.
+      (c) the Lieutenant Governor or a person designated by the Lieutenant Governor.

 187. Generally, all acts of an interim official has the same effect as if done by the official in whose place the interim official is acting.